OpenEnergyPlatform/oedatamodel/oedatamodel/README.md

 a new version of the data model is created in the future folder.

 Releases are stored in the release history folder.
 A user can continue to use older versions if necessary.

-# Oedatamodel and Datapackage

-We publish a datapackage for every release.
-The datapackage contains a oemetadata.json file with example or template content and CSV files that represent the data model.